idonahum/FastDepth/README.md

 This repo is re-implentation of FastDepth project at MIT, we present up to date code, with extra trained models based on different backbones and different loss functions. we provide pretrained models. and insturctions how to train and evalute models.

+we also provide demo for depth estimation, and code for semantic segmentation that is available in FastSeg directory.

 ## Contents